2. Get a little greener

 Check if any services you already use – such as your private health insurance or credit cards – offer any rewards.
 These can often include shopping discounts or movie tickets to help you have fun without blowing your budget.

 There’s no harm in checking in with your bank every so often to see if you’re using the accounts, credit cards or home loan that best suit you and your current situation.
 If you don’t ask, you’ll never know.
 When it comes to home loans and depending on what’s best for your needs you could consider:

 - See if there are other accounts or packages you could make use of, such as offset accounts which could help reduce the amount of interest that you pay

 - Discuss the pros and cons of changing to a fixed or variable interest rate or choose to split your home loan between variable and fixed

 - Explore making extra repayments or changing frequency of payments

-- Refinance your home loan and consolidate any other debts.
-If you have enough equity in your home you may be able to consolidate your other debts to a lower interest rate.
+- Consider refinancing your home loan and consolidating any other debts.
+If you have enough equity in your home, you may be able to consolidate your other debts to a lower interest rate.

 You will need to consider what will work for you, taking into account your financial needs, situation and goals.
 Ask your lender about your options.